lukeocodes/restory/README.md

 ## Public APIs

+API's open and free to use, often open source with unrestricted access to data.

 | API | Description | Site | Repo
 | --- | ----------- | :--------: | :-: |
 | SWAPI | *Star Wars API*.
 All the Star Wars data you've ever wanted: Planets, Spaceships, Vehicles, People, Films and Species.
 From all SEVEN Star Wars films.
 Now with The Force Awakens data! | [![go to Site][link-icon]](https://swapi.co/) | [![view it on Github][github-icon]](https://github.com/phalt/swapi) |